NamasakaLennox/FullStackOpen/README.md

 # FullStackOpen

-This is a course offered by Open University on Deep Dive Into Modern Web Development
+This is a course offered by University of Helsinki on Deep Dive Into Modern Web Development

+## Concepts

+React
+Redux
+Node.js
+MongoDB
+GraphQL
+TypeScript

+The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.

 This is a learning repository